CERN/TIGRE/Frontispiece/python_installation.md

 1. Install python and pip

-	Recommended to do it via [Anaconda3](https://docs.anaconda.com/free/anaconda/install/linux/)
+	Recommended to do it via [Anaconda3](https://docs.anaconda.com/free/anaconda/install/linux/), and not the following.

 	```
 	sudo apt update